devcybiko/gregsmithwiki/content/computing/classicproblems.md

 3. Files in the wrong folder / directory
 4. Dirty Data
 5. Be consistent in the naming of your variables
-	6. Be sure that variables don't have a misspelling
+	1. Be sure that variables don't have a misspelling
-	7.
+	2. Use Copy/Paste rather than fat-fingering your variable names
+	3. IF you have a global variable, make sure you 'global' define it.
+And make sure the global variable name is correctly spelled everywhere
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI3Mjg1MTM1OSwxNDgxMjEwMzg3LC0xMT
+eyJoaXN0b3J5IjpbMTEyODEyMzk1NSwxNDgxMjEwMzg3LC0xMT
 gwODQ3ODFdfQ==
 -->